browserengineering/book/book/accessibility.md

 can to access and use web applications.
-Browsers therefore offer a range of [*accessibility*][a11y] features that take advantage of [declarative] UI and the flexibility of HTML and CSS to make it possible to interact with the web page by touch, keyboard, or voice.
+Browsers therefore offer a range of [*accessibility*][a11y] features that take advantage of [declarative] UI and the flexibility of HTML and CSS to make it possible to interact with web pages by touch, keyboard, or voice.

 [ua]: intro.md#the-role-of-the-browser